xulihang/BasicCAT-website/_posts/2026-04-07-manga-typesetting-tool-comparison-typer-imagetrans.md

 ---
 date: 2026-04-07 21:06:50+08:00
 layout: post
-title: "Manga Typesetting Tool Comparison: Typer and ImageTrans"
+title: "Manga Typesetting Tool Comparison: TypeR and ImageTrans"
 categories: blog
 tags: imagetrans
 ---

 In the world of manga translation, typesetting is where everything comes together.
 After OCR and translation, you still need to place text back into the artwork in a way that feels natural, readable, and faithful to the original design.
-This is where tools like **Typer** and **ImageTrans** come in.
+This is where tools like **TypeR** and **ImageTrans** come in.

 Both target similar users—scanlators, translators, letterers, and comic localizers—but they represent two very different philosophies: one centered on Photoshop, the other on an integrated pipeline.

 ## Overview

-**Typer** is a Photoshop extension (forked from TyperTools) designed specifically for manga and comic typesetting.
+**TypeR** is a Photoshop extension (forked from TypeRTools) designed specifically for manga and comic typesetting.
 It enhances Photoshop with features like smart alignment, style management, and multi-bubble handling, aiming to speed up manual work without leaving the design environment.

 ![typer](/album/typer/typer.jpg)